jeffcwj/openmw-cn-android/docs/source/reference/modding/animation-blending.rst

 - "springOutStrong"
 - "springOutTooMuch"

 ``"sineOut"`` easing is usually a safe bet.
-In general ``"...Out"`` easing functions will yield a transition that is fast in the beginning of the transition but slowdown towards the end, that style of transitions usually looks good on organic animations.
+In general ``"...Out"`` easing functions will yield a transition that is fast at the beginning of the transition but slowdown towards the end, that style of transitions usually looks good on organic animations.

-``"...In"`` transitions being slow but end fast, ``"...InOut"`` begin fast, slowdown in the middle, end fast.
+``"...In"`` transitions begin slow but end fast, ``"...InOut"`` begin fast, slowdown in the middle, end fast.

-Its hard to give an example of the use case for the latter 2 types of easing functions, they are there for developers to experiment.
+Its hard to give an example of use cases for the latter 2 types of easing functions, they are there for developers to experiment.

 The possible easings are largely ported from `here <https://easings.net/>`__ and have similar names.
 Except for the ``springOut`` family, those are similar to ``elasticOut`` from `easings.net <https://easings.net/>`__, with ``springOutWeak`` being almost identical to ``elasticOut``.